Water Conservation Regulations Effective March 10, 2020

 The District always operates at a Stage 1 level, which includes basic good practices and helps prevent waste.
 The Stage 2 regulations include conservation measures and use requirements to help the District meet the 20 percent reduction goal.
 View the full list of regulations for each stage.
 Learn more about water conservation methods.

 Limited snowfall this year is pointing to a higher than average watering and irrigation season; this is also the compliance year for the State of California's 20% by 2020 initiative.
-The District still has more than $25,000 in state-grant-funded rebate money available to our customers for water-conserving, weather-smart irrigation controllers, low-water-use appliances, and faucets that need to be installed by the end of the 2020, or the money will be returned to the State of California.
+The District still has more than $25,000 in state-grant-funded rebate money available to our customers for water-conserving, weather-based smart irrigation controllers, low-water-use appliances, and faucets.
+Rebate applications must be submitted to the District by September 30, 2020.
+All remaining funds not claimed by our customers will be returned to the State of California.

 The District’s new water rates now charge for all water used, so you can save money by conserving.